burrito-elixir/burrito/README.md

 The three phases of the Burrito build pipeline are:

-  * `Fetch` - This phase is responsible for downloading or copying in any replacement ERTS builds for cross-build targets.
+  * `Fetch` - This phase is responsible for downloading or locally locating any replacement ERTS builds for cross-build targets.
-  * `Patch` - The patch phase injects custom scripts into the build directory, this phase is also where any custom files should be copied into the build directory before being archived.
+  * `Patch` - This phase copies replacement ERTS files, and re-compiles NIFs (if any).
+This phase is also where any custom files should be copied into the build directory before being archived.
-  * `Build` -  This is the final phase in the build flow, it produces the final wrapper binary with a payload embedded inside.
+  * `Build` -  This is the final phase in the build flow, it produces the final wrapper binary with the payload embedded inside.

   You can add your own steps before and after phases execute.
 Your custom steps will also receive the build context struct, and can return a modified one to customize a build to your liking.